top of page

 St. George's Anglican Church

-In 1883, the work began to build what is now St. George's Anglican Church.
-Local stoneworkers began the project.
-The wood used for the building was hand sawed by the men of the church and finished at Schock's Mill.
-The windows and door were made locally and stones used in the structure were collected from the area.
+In 1883, construction began on what is now St. George's Anglican Church, with local stoneworkers spearheading the project.
+The timber used for the building was hand-sawed by the men of the church and then finished at Schock's Mill.
+Both the windows and doors were crafted locally, while the stones used for the structure were sourced from the surrounding area.

 stgeorges.jpg